- Chart

 Overview

-The VanEck Emerging Markets High Yield Bond ETF (HYEM) seeks to replicate as closely as possible, before fees and expenses, the ICE BofA Diversified High Yield US Emerging Markets Corporate Plus Index.
-It focuses on high-yield corporate bonds from emerging markets, providing exposure to a diversified portfolio of debt instruments.
+The VanEck Emerging Markets High Yield Bond ETF (HYEM) seeks to replicate as closely as possible, before fees and expenses, the price and yield performance of the ICE BofA Diversified High Yield US Emerging Markets Corporate Plus Index.
+It invests primarily in U.S. dollar-denominated high-yield bonds from emerging market issuers.

 Reputation and Reliability